 You can always send us these files in the support chat or email to us at email@example.com if you get stuck, we're happy to help!

 If you need to download a custom CSV template, you can do so here.

 The IN and OUT are from the perspective of the wallet or account.
 So if I you are making a custom csv for a wallet and you send 1 BTC to the wallet from Coinbase and then 0.5 BTC out to Binance from your wallet- you would record “ 1.0 BTC IN 0.5 BTC OUT

 Must be on UTC.
 Put this in 24 hr time and no "AM/PM".
 You will have your best luck doing this in Google Sheets, which has an automatic option for the right timestamp under Format>Number>Date time (see illustration below):

 Type, Column 2:

 These are the only category options for Column 2.
 Do not enter "Gift" or "Self Transfer".
-You make those changes one the CSV is uploaded.
+You can make those changes once the CSV is uploaded.

 Types: 'buy', 'receive', 'incoming', 'staking', 'fork', 'airdrop', 'payment', 'mined', 'gift received', 'initial coin offering', 'masternode'

 'sell', 'send', 'outgoing', 'gift sent', 'purchase', 'lost', 'stolen'